WHAT IS A CARRIER OIL?

 Due to their high concentration, essential oils need to be properly diluted

 Carrier oils are the easiest way to dilute essential oils!
-They help to spread or carry the concentration of an essential oil across the skin without changing their therapeutic properties.
+They help spread or carry the concentration of an essential oil across the skin without changing its therapeutic properties.

-And natural plant-based carrier oils can add a great impact to the health and condition of your skin
+And natural plant-based carrier oils can add a significant impact to the health and condition of your skin,

 There are many options when it comes to using carrier oils for essential oil blending.
-The best are packed with antioxidants and vitamins while others better used for cooking or other use.
+The best are packed with antioxidants and vitamins, while others are better used for cooking or other use.

 You May Also Like: How to Dilute Essential Oils The Easy Way

 Carrier Oils To Avoid Blending with Essential Oils:

 First off, always remember to choose plant-derived carrier oils to blend essential oils with not animal-based oils, mineral oil (which sounds good but is not), or other chemical-based oils.
-You can always compare the ingredients list to these 5 skin care ingredients to avoid.
+You can always compare the ingredients list to these five skin care ingredients to avoid.

-Secondly, choose a carrier oil to mix essential oils with which has the characteristics you’re looking for such as moisturizing, improving fine lines, and so on.
+Secondly, choose a carrier oil to mix essential oils that have the characteristics you’re looking for, such as moisturizing, improving fine lines, and so on.

-The makeup of carrier oil you choose has an impact just like the blend of essential oils you selec!
+The makeup of carrier oil you choose has an impact just like the blend of essential oils you select!

 You can use any of the following carrier oils for essential oil recipes (think lip balm, bath bombs, and lotion bars).
 But, I do not recommend mixing essential oils with a carrier oil in this list for blending.

 AVOID USING THE FOLLOWING FOR BLENDING:

 Commonly used in cooking, olive oil can be used as a carrier oil for skin care.
 It is high in antioxidants and helpful at improving dry skin.
 But I do not recommend it for blending with essential oils for two reasons.

 - Olive oil has a distinct scent that will alter the scent of your essential oil blend.